kiddjsh/Treasure-Cave/README.md

 # Enemies
 Enemies appear on screen from either the top, bottom, right or left side.

--Thief:
---Enemy will start in a specific position within the cave.
---Enemy will be invisible to the player at the start of game.
---Enemy will be invisible to player if Torch is found.
---With each move of the player, thief will make a random move.
---Enemy will attack player as soon as player is in range.
----If player dies when attacked game is over.
---Enemy can attack monster if encountered.
----If thief or monster dies, game continues.
---Enemy can find treasure.
----If found game is over.

 # Responses
 The following are list of responses that the player may encounter during game play: